nguyenjpus/linux/_posts/2025-09/2025-09-28-Mastering-Linux+-Multiple-Choices-Q12-Default-kernel-boot-parameters.markdown

 - Use `grub-editenv` for advanced tweaks.
 (Have not tried)
 - In production, test on staging servers; monitor with `dmesg | grep pci` for PCIe logs.
 - Best practice: Script checks (e.g., Bash to verify params post-boot) for automated deployments.
+- With "quiet", we will not see options to get into GRUB> in current UTM settings.

 ## FAQ Section